 Agreement covers loans originated between 2000 and 2012

-Citigroup today announced an agreement with Freddie Mac to resolve potential future repurchase claims for breaches of representations and warranties on 3.7 million loans sold to Freddie Mac between 2000 and 2012 (“Included Loans”).
-Citi agreed to pay Freddie Mac $395 million under the agreement, all of which was covered by Citi’s existing mortgage repurchase reserves as of June 30, 2013.
+Citigroup today announced an agreement with Fannie Mae to resolve potential future repurchase claims for breaches of representations and warranties on 3.7 million residential first mortgage loans sold to Fannie Mae that were originated between 2000 and 2012 (“Covered Loans”).
+Citi agreed to pay Fannie Mae $968 million under the agreement, substantially all of which was covered by Citi’s existing mortgage repurchase reserves as of March 31, 2013.

-Citi’s agreement with Freddie Mac covers potential future origination-related representation and warranty claims on the Included Loans.
-It does not release Citi’s liability with respect to its servicing or other ongoing contractual obligations on the Included Loans.
-It also does not release liability to a population of fewer than 1,000 loans originated between 2000 and 2012 with certain characteristics such as loans sold with recourse or some guarantee of performance and loans currently in the repurchase process.
+Citi’s agreement with Fannie Mae covers potential future origination-related representation and warranty claims on the Covered Loans.
+It does not release Citi’s liability with respect to its servicing or other ongoing contractual obligations on the Covered Loans.
+It also does not release liability to a population of less than 12,000 loans originated between 2000 and 2012 with certain characteristics such as loans sold with a performance guaranty or under special credit enhancement programs.
 Citi currently believes it is adequately reserved for the loans not covered by the agreement.
-Citi has and will continue to work with Freddie Mac on the timely repurchase of any mortgage loans sold to Freddie Mac that do not meet Freddie Mac’s requirements.
+Citi has and will continue to work with Fannie Mae on the timely repurchase of any mortgage loans sold to Fannie Mae that do not meet Fannie Mae’s requirements.

 Citi will issue its second quarter results on July 15, 2013.
 Citi currently estimates that it will record a residential mortgage repurchase reserve build of $245 million in the second quarter of 2013, which is generally consistent with its repurchase reserve builds in recent quarters.